karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 ### 4. Save GitHub credentials on disk

 Cron also needs access to your GitHub credentials.
+So we're gonna cache them on your computer.

 _**⚠️ Warning**: This is **NOT** a great security practice.
 It stores your GitHub credentials as plaintext on your computer.
-This means that everyone on your computer can access them like malicious NPM packages._
+This means that everyone on your computer can access them including malicious NPM packages. ⚠️_

 ```bash
 git config credential.helper store